techskillsync/skillsync-suprema/README.md

 `industry`: (string) user's industry

-`skill_sets`: (jsonb) a JSON list of string containing the user's skills
+`skill_sets`: (jsonb) a JSON list of string containing the user's skills (Supabase handles conversion to/from JSONB so we treat it like JSON)

 `linkedin`: (string) a link to the user's linkedin

 `github`: (string) a link to the user's github

-`work_eligibility`: (jsonb) a JSONB list of strings containing the countries the user is eligible to work from
+`work_eligibility`: (jsonb) a JSON list of strings containing the countries the user is eligible to work from (Supabase handles conversion to/from JSONB so we treat it like JSON)

 `date_of_birth`: (string) the birth date of the user in DD/MM/YYYY format